mimacom/webinar-angularjs/README.md

 # README for webinar-angularjs
 This repository is created to show a tipical multitier web application using technologies like Java, Spring, SpringMVC, Bootstrap and AngularJS.
-This repo will evolve with the broadcast of several webinars, starting with the first one regarding the thecnologies sued in the frontend development.
+This repo will evolve with the broadcast of several webinars, starting with the first one regarding the technologies used in the frontend development.

 ## Module angular-core
 Empty for the moment